Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Experiments

+We measure solution quality using two metrics: \emph{true outcome} $f\left(\boldsymbol{x}^*\right)$ and \emph{optimality error} $\Delta=|F\left(\boldsymbol{x}^*\right)-f\left(\boldsymbol{x}^*\right)|$, where $\boldsymbol{x}^*$ denotes the optimal solution obtained via PMO.
+Table~\ref{table: experiment1 overview} reports the average improvement of solution quality for different PMO variants as compared to the \textbf{\textit{BASE}} model over the 210 instances tested.
+Overall, \textbf{\textit{IF}} is the best performer both in terms of true outcome and optimality error, followed by \textbf{\textit{SVM}}.

-Table \ref{table:synthetic data exp - true output of optmization results} reports the average true outcome for the solutions obtained from the optimization models over the four scenarios considered.
-We also report the average true value of the best solution in the sample data.
-The final row in the table reports the average true outcome over all the scenarios.
-Additional results for different values of the parameters are reported in Section \ref{sec:appendix-exp result} of the appendix.
+Table~\ref{table: experiment1} reports the average \emph{true outcome} $f\left(\boldsymbol{x}^*\right)$ and the average \emph{optimality error} $\Delta$ for the solutions obtained from the optimization models over all instances, grouped by benchmark function and predictive model.
+We also report the average true value $f\left(\boldsymbol{x}\right)$ for the point in the training data with the smallest observed outcome $y\left(\boldsymbol{x}\right)$ in the training datasets, referred to as `Best Sample'.
+The best-performing model in each combination of benchmark function and predictive model are indicated in bold and underlined for \emph{true outcome} and \emph{optimality error}, respectively.

-We highlight several interesting observations.
-First and foremost, the quality of the solutions obtained through PMO are significantly better when training relevance constraints are added, independent of the predictive model chosen.
-Averaged over all variance settings and benchmark functions, adding MD constraints results in solution values improving by 74\%, 3\%, and 87\% for linear regression, random forest models, and neural networks, respectively.
-For $K$NN constraints, the solution are improved by 94\%, 34\%, and 88\%, for the three predictive models.
-This is a clear indication that including training relevance constraints provides significantly better objective values.
-This is particularly true for linear regression and neural network models.
-For random forests, the use of training relevance constraints does not always improve solution quality, but it does not result in a significant reduction in solution quality either, for every setting.

-Additionally, adding training relevance constraints not only improves upon the solution quality from what PMO alone provides, but it also identifies solutions that are better than the best points in the sample data.
-Averaged over all instances, the average objective function value of the best solution in each sample is 1818.
-This is reduced to $1398$, $739$, and $316$ for MD constraints for the three predictive models, and $348$, $507$, and $293$ for $K$NN constraints for the three predictive models.
-Without training relevance constraints, the solutions obtained through PMO are often worse than the best in sample.
-Hence, adding training relevance constraints allows PMO to improve on the best solution in sample, showing that the generalization of the predictive models is enhanced when solutions are constrained as suggested.

-A final takeaway is that using random forests as the predictive model in PMO is best, when training relevance constraints are not considered.
-We hypothesize that the reason for this is that random forests never produce predictions outside of the range of $y$ values in the training data.
-However, through the use of training relevance constraints, both linear regression models and neural networks can result in better solution than random forests, even when training relevance constraints are used with the random forest PMO model.